 "A pathway to earn early college credit."

-The Dual Credit Program is a collaborative effort between Motlow State Community College (MSCC) and the secondary institutions located within the college's eleven-county service area.
+The Dual Credit Program is a collaborative effort between Motlow State Community College and the secondary institutions located within the college's eleven-county service area.
 The purpose of the program is to provide pathways for secondary students to acquire college credit while still attending a secondary institution.
 The program objectives are to:

 - Integrate secondary education with post-secondary education as a means of reducing repetition in career and technical education courses.

 - Reduce costs for attaining a post-secondary education.